expo/expo/docs/pages/eas-update/getting-started.md

 '$ eas build:configure',
 ]} cmdCopy="expo install expo-updates && eas update:configure && eas build:configure" />

-After running these commands, **eas.json** is created in the root directory of your project.
+After running these commands, **eas.json** file will be created in the root directory of your project.

 Inside the `preview` and `production` build profiles in **eas.json**, add a `channel` property for each: